 The priority list can look like good food and a comfortable venue.
 Well, but of course.
 BUT what’s important to you and your partner, may look like your vegan family and friends should also have the same good food – without compromising its “goodness”.

 Did you catch the difference?
-What’s important to you is more can be a detail that is only significant to you and your partner.
+What’s important to you can be specific details that might not be specifically included in a “generic” timeline or planning sheet.
+More importantly, this is most likely only significant to you and your partner’s situation.

 Creating this list with your partner will make it easier for you to establish or reevaluate your budget knowing now where to focus on.

 From there, you can go through your wedding planning checklist and pencil in the amounts that you would like to allocate accordingly.
 After speaking to some vendors with regard to the “average” pricing in your area, revisit your allocations and adjust as needed.